-The UUA department of Congregational Stewardship Services offers consulting guidance with annual budget drives, strategic planning, capital campaigns, and planned giving.
-Contact Wayne Clark, Director of Congregational Stewardship Services (csdirector @ uua.org), for more information.
+The UUA department of the Congregational Stewardship Network offers consulting guidance with annual budget drives, strategic planning, capital campaigns, and planned giving.
+Contact Wayne Clark, Director of the Congregational Stewardship Network (csdirector @ uua.org), for more information.

 The UUA offers a full complement of benefit programs for ministers and employees of our congregations and related organizations.
 These include: retirement, health insurance, life insurance, dental insurance, and disability insurance.
 Rev. Richard Nugent heads the Office of Church Staff Finance (ocsf_director @ uua.org), which administers these programs.

 Often congregations get confused about their tax status under IRS rules.
 Every UUA congregation is a “church” under U.S. tax law, therefore tax exempt, charitable, and exempt from tax filing.
 There is no “blanket exemption” from the UUA, but the UUA will provide a letter saying a congregation is in good standing.This addresses most tax exemption issues.
 However, it still may be in the interest of a congregation to get it’s own classification letter from the IRS.

 The other tax-related questions that come up often relate to permissible behavior on political issues, elections, and lobbying.
 The UUA, in collaboration with our legal counsel, has prepared a guide laying out the boundaries for political speech and action.

 Some general guidance on best practices in the financial management of congregations can be found here:

 If you need more information, please don't hesitate to contact Tim Brennan (treasurer @ uua.org) or Susan Helbert, Assistant to the Treasurer (treasurerasst @ uua.org).